 Each one of them has some advantages and disadvantages.
 Let us look at them once and try to understand them.

 Representation of a Function – Algebraic

 It is one of the usual representations of functions.
-In this, functions are explicitly represented using formulas.
-The functions are generally denoted by lower case alphabet letters.
-For e.g. let us take the cube function.
+Here, functions are explicitly represented using formulas, and the functions are generally denoted by lower case alphabet letters.
+Let us take the cube function.

 Figure 1: Block diagram depicting a cube function

-where x is the variable denoting the input.
+where x is the variable indicating the input.
 It can be represented by any variable.

 f is the name of the function

-Though one of the easy and understandable ways of representing a function, it is not always easy to get the formula of the function.
+Though one of the easy and understandable ways of representing a function, it is not always easy to get the function’s formula.
 For those cases, we use other methods of representation.

 Representation of a Function- Visual

 This is basically the graphical representation of functions.
 This way of representation is very easy to understand.
 The input values are marked along the x-axis.
 For any input value, the corresponding output value is the vertical displacement from the x-axis.
 For e.g. at x = a, the output is equal to f(a).